Neural Collapse in Cumulative Link Models for Ordinal Regression: An Analysis with Unconstrained Feature Model: Related work

 \textbf{NC extensions under varied settings on classification.} In classification, the NC framework has been adapted to different settings from the balanced case. \citet{zhou2022all} showed that cross‐entropy, focal loss, label smoothing, and even mean squared error lead to the same NC geometry using UFM. \citet{thrampoulidis2022imbalance} and \citet{JMLR:v25:23-1215} found that with cross‐entropy loss and $\ell_2$ regularization, class imbalance does not prevent NC1 but the global geometry generalizes from a Simplex ETF to a more general structure.
 In extremely imbalanced cases, \cite{doi:10.1073/pnas.2103091118} found a ``minority collapse'' phenomenon where minority-class features collapse onto a single point. \citet{dang2023neural} proved in deep linear UFM that every global minimizer forms orthogonal directions whose magnitudes scale proportionally to class sample sizes, and \citet{dang2024neural} proved essentially the same statement for rectified linear unit (ReLU) UFM.

-\textbf{NC extensions beyond classification.} \citet{li2023neural} extended NC to multi‐label classification by showing that multi‐label embeddings lie in the linear span of label‐means. \citet{andriopoulos2024prevalence} generalized NC to multivariate regression to find NRC. \citet{wu2024linguistic} introduced the concept of ``linguistic collapse'' in large-scale language models, showing that token embeddings tend toward equal-norm, equal-angle configurations as model scale increases.
+\textbf{NC extensions beyond classification.} \citet{li2023neural} extended NC to multi‐label classification by showing that multi‐label embeddings lie in the linear span of label‐means. \citet{andriopoulos2024prevalence} generalized NC to multivariate regression to find NRC. \citet{wu2024linguistic} introduced the concept of ``linguistic collapse'' in large-scale language models, showing that token embeddings tend toward an approximately uniform distribution on the hypersphere as model scale increases.
 Furthermore, \citet{nguyen2024mitigating} demonstrated that NC-style embedding collapse also occurs in diffusion models.
 NC-like phenomena have also been observed in self-supervised learning~\citep{ben2023reverse} and in transfer learning~\citep{galanti2021role,li2022understanding}: the latter studies discussed the relationship between the degree of NC and transfer performance, and also proposed some strategy for leveraging NC insights to improve generalization performance.